 Be creative!
 You pick the crime, you name the defendant, and you tell us why s/he should or shouldn't go to jail.
-This can be light-hearted and humorous, or more serious.
 Feel free to make up any facts, witness testimony, or evidence that you'd like.
 Have fun with it.